 - Graduate Diploma of Engineering Science Specialisation Mechanical Engineering

 - PhD - Doctor of Philosophy (Mechanical Engineering)

-What courses might you study for your Mechanical Engineering degree in Australia?
+What majors might you study for your Mechanical Engineering degree in Australia?

 - Machine Element Design

 - Analysis of Engineering & Scientific Data

 Where can international students study Mechanical Engineering courses?